 • Call status issues

-Talk problems usually relate to your network.
-In office setups, network teams often block some ports or IP addresses.
-Ask your network team to confirm that all Talk network requirements are met.
-For more information, see Talk network requirements.
+Talk problems relate to your network.
+In office setups, network teams block some ports or IP addresses.
+Ask your network team to confirm that you meet all Talk network requirements.
+For more information, see Talk network requirements

-• Check the Zendesk and Twilio status pages for any outages
+• Check the Zendesk and Twilio status pages for outages

 • Check the Agent leg quality issues report in Explore to identify call quality issues on your team and with specific agents